fawkesley/paul.fawkesley.com/_posts/2017-03-17-dont-like-it-block-it.markdown

 - Illegal UK: Whaaaat?
 Does that means sites that *are* illegal in the UK?
 (I'm not even sure what this would cover), or sites that are *about* illegal things in the UK - like drink driving, for example?
 - Residential IP Addresses: Blocking these is just crappy: I run a personal website off my home internet connection, what's the problem with that?
 This undermines a core principle of the neutrality of the internet.

 A blocked category relies on someone, or something classifying that site.
-An example of a category would be "gambling" or "pornography".
-This is typically outsourced to the company that provides the filtering software, and they typically use a mix of human and automated systems to make this classification.
-That in itself raises some big question the power we give to a distant company to filter our internet, and what oversight there is on when that goes wrong.
+This is typically outsourced to the company that provides the filtering software, who would typically automate most of the classification process.
+In other words, a computer makes most of the decisions.

+It's concerning for me how much power we give to these third parties and their proprietary computer systems to control what information we're allowed to look at.

 ## There were 1,187 blocked URLs.